https://www.genworth.com/aging-and-you/finances/cost-of-care

 • Height of the ceiling: Ideally, the basement ceiling should be at least 7 feet high to accommodate an in-law suite.
 This is high enough to feel spacious and to provide adequate headroom for occupants to move around comfortably.
 If the ceiling is lower than 7 feet, you may need to excavate the basement to increase its height.
 This will add to the cost and complexity of the project.

 • Presence of windows: Windows provide natural light, which can help the space feel more open and airy.
 They can also be used as emergency exits in case of a fire.
-If the basement does not have windows, consider installing at least a couple to enhance safety and keep the space from feeling claustrophobic.
+If the basement does not have windows, install several to enhance safety and keep the space from feeling claustrophobic.
+Consider using top quality window brands for your project.

 • Potential for mold: Basements are often damp, which can lead to the growth of mold and other harmful substances.
 To prevent mold, it’s important to waterproof and properly ventilate the basement.
 Allowing air to circulate will prevent moisture buildup.
 You may also need to install a dehumidifier, French drains, or a sump pump.